ably/ably-python/README.md

 ## Known Limitations

-Currently, this SDK only supports [Ably REST](https://ably.com/docs/rest) and subscribe/unsubscribe functionality of [Ably Realtime](https://ably.com/docs/realtime) as documented above.
+Currently, this SDK only supports [Ably REST](https://ably.com/docs/rest) and realtime message subscription as documented above.
 However, you can use the [MQTT adapter](https://ably.com/docs/mqtt) to implement [Ably's Realtime](https://ably.com/docs/realtime) features using Python.

 See [our roadmap for this SDK](roadmap.md) for more information.